Skip to content

 Plant dill in a location that receives at least six to eight hours of direct sunlight daily.
 Proper watering is essential for growing this herb.
 Keep the soil evenly moist while the seeds germinate.
 Once the plant starts growing, it needs about 1 to 2 inches of rain or additional water once a week to thrive.

-Herbs to grow at home
+herbs to grow at home

 7. Chives